What Are Flat Feet?

 Certain risk factors may increase your chances of getting a flat foot:

-- Having a hypermobile or hyperflexible foot
+- Having a hypermobile or hyperflexible foot (this is often associated with flexible flatfoot).

-- Poor foot mechanics, such as overpronation leading to muscle imbalance
+- Poor foot mechanics, such as overpronation leading to muscle imbalance.

 - Arthritic conditions, such as rheumatoid arthritis